 Composition of Functions Worksheets

 Aligned Standard: HSF-BF.A.1c

 - Function Composition Step-by-step Lesson- We split the problem into inner and outer functions to play around with.

-- This is mostly a plug and chug set of problems.
+- Guided Lesson Explanation - This is mostly a plug and chug set of problems.
 Question two does require a little more work.

-- Evaluate the composition of all the mixed functions.
+- Practice Worksheet - Evaluate the composition of all the mixed functions.
 They all follow a similar pattern.

-- I tried to throw a few extra setups with exponents in here.
+- Matching Worksheet - I tried to throw a few extra setups with exponents in here.

 These sheets are all about managing functions and finding the outcome of their relation.